artemis-p/acebook-byteU/README.md

 ```
 ```
 As a User
-I want to redirected to my own wall when logged In
+I want to be redirected to my own wall when logged in
 ```
 ```
 As a User
-so that its confirmed that I am logged in
+So that its confirmed that I am logged in
-I want able to see my email on top of the page
+I want to be able to see my email on top of the page
 ```
 ```
 As a User